Do I have to make a reservation?

 What happens at Highlander Day?

 Highlander Day is a way for you to learn a bit more about the campus, the college you have been admitted to, and life at UC Riverside.
 If you are unsure about your major, Highlander Day is a great opportunity to explore your options.
 We have presentations from faculty, staff and students, campus tours, housing tours, department open houses, lunch at the Highlander Union Building, all day entertainment and much, much more planned.
-For details on the agenda, please click here.

 What is the difference between Discover Day and Highlander Day?